Sarvatra Technologies: 2000s

 The company was founded on 22 June 2000 by Mandar Agashe and is headquartered in Pune, Maharashtra.
 The company initially worked in conjunction with Agashe's other financial technology companies, EBZ Online and Codito, developing banking software solutions.
 After securing a loan worth ₹35 million from his father's Suvarna Sahakari Bank in May 2002, the companies launched a point of sale (PoS) terminal called "Sarvatra" through the bank's 12 branches across Maharashtra in July 2003.
 The name Sarvatra Technologies began being used officially by 2004.

 In May 2006, the company installed its inaugural "Anywhere Money" point of sale terminal in a bank in Ahmednagar as a proof of concept for the Government of Maharashtra.
 Then Union Minister of Agriculture Sharad Pawar inaugurated the project.
 The company's terminals received praise from politicians Shankarrao Gadakh and Hasan Mushrif, with them encouraging local schools, farmers, artisans, and traders to make use of the system.
 The Bharat Sanchar Nigam Limited, as well as sugarcane factories in the Parner taluka and those of the Brihan Maharashtra Sugar Syndicate implemented use of the terminals for their clients.

+In 2007, Agashe, then serving as Sarvatra Technologies's managing director, had merged the company's operations with EBZ Online and Codito, while partnering with Larry Ellison and the Oracle Corporation to introduce banking software technology to rural India, having previously gained I-flex Solutions founder Deepak Ghaisas as a director on Sarvatra Technologies's board of directors in 2002.

 By January 2008, in a report filed by C. Rangarajan, the Reserve Bank of India's governor at the time, Y. V. Reddy and economist Raghuram Rajan, approved plans for the company to install their terminals in banks nationwide, becoming the sponsor model used by the National Payments Corporation of India for the National Financial Switch.
 The terminal was acclaimed by the National Bank for Agriculture and Rural Development and the Deutsche Gesellschaft für Internationale Zusammenarbeit for being a low cost solution for core banking services.

-Earlier in 2007, Agashe, then serving as Sarvatra Technologies's managing director, had merged the company's operations with EBZ Online and Codito, while partnering with Larry Ellison and the Oracle Corporation to introduce banking software technology to rural India, having previously gained I-flex Solutions founder Deepak Ghaisas as a director on Sarvatra Technologies's board of directors in 2002.